 This section is a mix of articles and stories that we have come across throughout our research.
 They all contain interesting and factual information about the ecology of the North Coast.
 These stories and articles include topics such as relevant research, Indigenous culture, and conservation.

 This section contains apps that are useful for having on your phone when exploring on the North Coast.
 These are apps that not only help you to learn, but allow you to contribute to research and conservation.
 Use them to collect your own data and to share data with scientists and conservationists seeking information on local species.

 Local Learning and Recreation:

-This will be our newest section of educational resources once published to our website.
-We are currently working on gathering a list of local outdoor activities and businesses in Prince Rupert that are beneficial for exploring the area and learning about the flora, fauna, and culture.
-We looking forward to sharing these resources with you soon!
+This is the newest section of educational resources added to our website.
+This section includes a list of local outdoor activities and businesses in Prince Rupert that are beneficial for exploring the area and learning about the flora, fauna, and culture.

 We are constantly adding to our educational resources bank and look forward to sharing more great sources with you!